bolokoz/bolokoz.github.io/_posts/2016-8-26-primeiro.md

 Hopefully this will become a portfolio in some time.

-Stay with an picture of an *Stellated Dodecahedron*.
+Stay with a picture of an *Stellated Dodecahedron*.

 ![Escher]({{ site.url }}/assets/images/stellated_dodecahedron_1_by_tomholliday.jpg)